Skip to Content

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with childhood myelodysplastic syndromes.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

-Accordingly, CR rates and overall survival (OS) rates are usually lower for patients with t-AML compared with patients with de novo AML.[10,11,12] Patients with t-MDS-refractory anemia usually have not needed induction chemotherapy prior to transplant; the role of induction therapy with refractory anemia with excess blasts-1 prior to transplant is controversial.
+Accordingly, CR rates and overall survival (OS) rates are usually lower for patients with t-AML compared with patients with de novo AML.[10,11,12] Patients with t-MDS-refractory anemia usually have not needed induction chemotherapy before transplant; the role of induction therapy before transplant is controversial in patients with refractory anemia with excess blasts-1.

 Juvenile myelomonocytic leukemia (JMML), formerly termed juvenile chronic myeloid leukemia, is a rare hematopoietic malignancy of childhood accounting for less than 1% of all childhood leukemias.
 A number of clinical and laboratory features distinguish JMML from adult-type chronic myeloid leukemia.
 The diagnostic criteria that need to be met for JMML are included in Table 5.[2,3]